bernd-fruechtnicht/civicspaces/README.md

 ## Contact

-For more information about the project, please contact the team.
+For more information about the project, please contact the team via Github.